silo-finance/silo-contracts-v2/certora/docs/source/properties/silo_props.rst

    **Status:** None

-   **Severity:** High
+   **Severity:** Med

    **Type:**

-   Value of debt shares are only increasing (the amount of underlying collateral tokens represented by :math:`x` shares can only increase)
+   Value of debt shares are only increasing (the amount of underlying collateral tokens represented by :math:`x` shares can only increase).

-   .. todo:: That isn’t necessarily true, but interesting to check.
+   .. note:: This isn't true, but it might be worthwhile listing where exactly it is violated.

 ----